JavaBWAPI/JBWAPI/README.md

  - At least [5x](https://github.com/JavaBWAPI/JBWAPI/issues/17) faster compared to BWMirror for primitives as it directly reads the memory mapped client file.
 Even faster for BWAPI objects as it also avoids type marshalling
  - Supports both 32 and 64 bit Java (e.g. [deeplearning4j](https://deeplearning4j.org/) requires 64 bit Java which bwmirror doesn't support).
  - BWEM instead of BWTA as map analyser.
- - Supports Linux "natively" using [openbw](https://github.com/JavaBWAPI/JBWAPI/pull/73) !
+ - Supports Linux "natively" using [openbw](https://github.com/JavaBWAPI/JBWAPI/pull/73), made possible by by [ByteKeeper](https://github.com/Bytekeeper)
+ - `Async` support for realtime tournament constraints, made possible by [dgant](https://github.com/dgant)

 ## Warnings
  - A fake BWTA is provided for easier porting from BWMirror, but it translates BWTA calls to their respective BWEM calls, so specific Regions/Chokepoints etc. may differ.